-Barista Intermediate is designed to test key core and more advanced skills and understanding, expected from a competent barista (for example, from someone working as a barista for 6months or more).
+Barista Skills Intermediate is designed to test key core and more advanced skills and understanding, expected from a competent barista (for example, from someone working as a barista for 6months or more).
 Successful candidates should be able to dial in a brew recipe, make a full range of drinks with quality and speed, as well as understand the basic requirements for customer service and maintenance.
 Barista Foundation is a recommended (but not mandatory) pre-requisite module.

 Brewing Intermediate is designed to test key core and more advanced skills and understanding, it is very much a hands-on workshop where you will learn to analyse your grind profile, match your grind to your brewing method and to scientifically measure coffee strength and chart a coffee’s extraction.

-Green Intermediate will equip learners with knowledge of key concepts surrounding green coffee: production, processing, grading, shipping, storage, arrival at destination, as well as coffee contracts and portfolio management.
+Green Coffee Intermediate will equip learners with knowledge of key concepts surrounding green coffee: production, processing, grading, shipping, storage, arrival at destination, as well as coffee contracts and portfolio management.

-Sensory Professional will align the student with industry coffee and sensory standards.
+Sensory Skills Professional will align the student with industry coffee and sensory standards.
 To prepare them for running sensory evaluation in a coffee business.
 To acquire the skills required to start identifying and evaluating qualities in specialty green coffee, and to accurately measure and describe coffee beverage characteristics.
 Students will learn to generate repeatable and methodical sensory measurements of coffee, and learn how to interpret results.

 Water Chemistry: Beyond The H2O